Felipa Maria Aranha: Historiography

 Historians, such as Benedita Pinto and Flávio Gomes, interpret the organisation of the group as an ideal model of resistance to slavery.
 Aranha herself is seen as an inspirational leader and is increasingly viewed as a feminist role model.

 Legacy

-In 2017 the poet Jarid Arraes (pt) published an eight-page work about her life.
+In 2017 the poet Jarid Arraes published an eight-page work about her life.
 In 2020 a virtual exhibition entitled Exposicao Heroinas com Moldura was hosted in Brazil to honour of the International Day of Latin American and Caribbean Black women; it featured the life of Aranha.